openvinotoolkit/datumaro/site/content/en/docs/formats/mars.md

 - the first four digits indicate the pedestrian's number;
 - digit after `C` indicates the camera id;
 - four digits after `T` indicate the track id for this pedestrian;
-- three digits after `F` indicate the frame id with this track
+- three digits after `F` indicate the frame id with this track.

 > Note: there are two specific pedestrian IDs 0000 and 00-1
-> which indicate distracting images and unwanted images respectively
+> which indicate distracting images and unwanted images respectively.